 Today, Grove is completely plastic neutral, which means that for every ounce of plastic that we ship to our customers, we, through our partner rePurpose Global, collect and retire the same amount of nature bound plastic pollution.
 To quantify the amount of plastic we ship to our customers, we weigh and record the amount of plastic in every Grove Brand product we sell, and receive data on plastic weight from the makers of third-party products sold on our platform.
 Using these numbers, we calculate how much plastic we send in each order.
 Furthermore, Grove has a stated goal of our products being plastic-free as defined by its Beyond Plastic standard by 2025.
 If Grove is unable to remain plastic neutral or unable to meet our goal of our products meeting the Beyond Plastic standard by 2025, our brand reputation may suffer.
 Not only is there a risk around finding appropriate replacement materials, but due to high demand, the cost of alternative packaging materials could significantly increase in the foreseeable future and this could impact our business performance.
-Similarly, the cost associated with collecting and recycling nature bound plastic could significantly increase in the foreseeable future and this could impact our business performance.
+Similarly, the cost associated with collecting and recycling nature bound plastic could significantly increase in the foreseeable future and this could significantly increase in the foreseeable future and this could significantly increase in the foreseeable future and this could impact our business performance.